KabirRajput/Electricity-Consumption-LSTM/README.md

 We first define a window size and then use LSTMS to model our system

-We further test out our model by changing the hyhperparameters- batch_size num_epochs train_val_ratio
+We further test out our model by changing the hyperparameters- batch_size num_epochs train_val_ratio